 - To obtain an accurate flow check in floating offshore rigs:

 - If the surface hole is being drilled and the conductor or surface casing is not set in a competent formation, and a shallow gas kick is taken, then the kick should be diverted and not shut in. (also check: Diverteing procedures for well control)

 Shut In Well While Drilling Methods:

-There are mainly 2 API methods for shut-in for well control issues which are:
+There are mainly 2 API methods for shut-in for well control issues that are:

 Also, there is still one non-API method which is fast shut-in.
 Its procedure is as follows:

-- When any indication is observed while drilling that the well maybe flowing, stop rotating the drill string, raise the drill string with pumps on until tool joint is above the drill floor.
+- When any indication is observed while drilling that the well may be flowing, stop rotating the drill string, and raise the drill string with pumps on until the tool joint is above the drill floor.

 - Stop pumps and check for flow, if positive: